 The bite block prevents that from happening.
 It also works in conjunction with your braces to help realign your bite.
 That way, your jaw is trained on the proper way to bite while your braces are protected from damage.
 It also protects your teeth from possible breakage.

 The good news is, bite blocks are temporary!
-Once your jaw is adequately trained on biting, and your teeth are better aligned, you can remove the bite block.
+Once your jaw is adequately trained on how to bite and your teeth are better aligned, the bite block can be removed.
 On average, patients wear a bite block for 6-9 months.
 Your treatment time with a bite block will depend on how quickly your teeth move into a better alignment.

 Bite blocks can feel odd in your mouth when first installed, but that should improve over time.
 Still, there are some side effects you may experience after a bite block is placed.